TakeControlTakeChargeLiving with Chronic Pain & Disease

 Stigma and bias are demonstrably harmful for all people, and particularly for vulnerable populations.
 Blue Shield of California Foundation, recognizing the scope and significance of trauma among safety net clinic patients/clients and employees, has funded the creation of The Empathy Effect: Countering Bias to Improve Health Outcomes (EE) curriculum.
 The EE workshop provides a fast-paced and highly interactive learning environment that combines opportunities for self-reflection and practical skill building in structured activities and small group settings.

 The EE train-the-trainer faculty course prepares selected individuals to lead the EE workshop within their own organizations.
-As with all IHC communication skills training programs, EE dissemination is optimized by preparing selected staff members to deliver the workshop within their organizations.
+As with all Institute Health Care Communication (IHC) skills training programs, EE dissemination is optimized by preparing selected staff members to deliver the workshop within their organizations.
 Training content is congruent with the organization’s language and culture, and enhanced in-house training capacity contributes to program sustainability.